pymc-devs/pytensor/README.rst

 |Tests Status| |Coverage|

-|Project Name| is a fork of `Aesara <https://github.com/aesara-devs/aesara>`__ -- a Python library that allows one to define, optimize, and
+|Project Name| is a fork of `Theano <https://github.com/Theano/Theano>`__ -- a Python library that allows one to define, optimize, and
 efficiently evaluate mathematical expressions involving multi-dimensional arrays.

 Features